Bowen999/mywebpage/content/project/mcid/index.md

 ## LIME
 LIME is a high-throughput metabolite annotation tool for post-processed liquid chromatography-mass spectrometry (LC-MS) metabolomic data.
-MS1 Features (m/z, retention time) that uploaded are searched for in LIME-integrated databases and sorted by score.
+Uploaded MS1 Features (m/z, retention time) are searched for in LIME-integrated databases and sorted by score.
 The database of LIME includes 286,268 unique chemical structures when ignoring stereochemistry and charge, which were integrated from [Human Metabolome Database (HMDB)](https://hmdb.ca), [Chemical Entities of Biological Interest (ChEBI)](https://www.ebi.ac.uk/chebi/), and [LIPID MAPS](https://www.lipidmaps.org), three mainstream metabolite databases.
 InChIKey, a fixed-length format derived from [IUPAC International Chemical Identifier (InChI)](https://www.inchi-trust.org/) by hash, was used as the unique identifier of LIME.

 ![Figure_1](https://user-images.githubusercontent.com/87933959/199609825-10a8c7fd-0634-41ff-bda9-bce508a09de2.png)